erg-lang/erg/crates/molc/README.md

 # `molc`

-`molc` is a mock language client for testing language servers.
+`molc` is a mock (fake) language client for testing language servers.

 ## Usage